massalabs/station/INSTALLATION.md

 * [MacOS Installation](#macos-installation)
 * [Debian Linux Installation](#debian-linux-installation)

 > **Note:** **MassaStation** is currently available for Windows, MacOS, and Debian Linux.
 Support for other Linux distributions will be added in the future.
+Likewise, this application isn't working on virtual machines.
+It might be added in the future.

 > **Troubleshooting:** If you encounter any issues during the installation process, do not hesitate to [open an issue](https://github.com/massalabs/thyra/issues/new) on GitHub.

 ## Windows Installation

-1. Download the latest version of **MassaStation** installer for Windows from the [official website](https://github.com/massalabs/thyra/releases/latest/download/massastation-installer_windows_amd64.msi).
+1. Download the latest version of **MassaStation** installer for Windows (`.msi`) from the [official website](https://github.com/massalabs/thyra/releases/latest/download/massastation-installer_windows_amd64.msi).
 2. Locate the downloaded `.msi` installer file and double-click on it to start the installation process.
 3. Follow the on-screen instructions to proceed with the installation.
 4. Once the installation is complete, you will see a confirmation message.
 Click "Finish" to exit the installer.